maastrichtlawtech/regtech4ai/_pages/home.md

       PhD Student
 ---

+**You can follow the project updates by subscribing to our Substack: <https://regtech4ai.substack.com/>**

 The General Data Protection Regulation (GDPR) is a conerstone of the regulation of AI in the EU.
 It seeks to facilitate the flow of data across the EU while protecting citizens’ fundamental rights – including data protection and privacy.
 Even though the GDPR is now more than 7 years old, there remain significant gaps between the law and practice.
 For example, past research by the project lead showed that less than 10% of mobile apps fulfil the minimum legal requirements regarding *consent* – one of the core principles of GDPR.